ese5160/a14g-final-submission-t17-team-gotcha/README.md

 5. Gently Lower base of door
 6. Release tension on front part of door

+We accompish the forth task by activating the CMI-1295-85T Buzzer when the trap is opened in order to scare out the unwanted animal.

 [Insert Flow chart]

 ### Our sensors are as follows: